Congaree Anthology

 To celebrate Congaree’s vast, complex, and enchanting history, we invited writers and artists to submit their work inspired by the park and their relationship to the physical space it occupies.
 Poets, essayists, painters, photographers, and more submitted their art and writing after spending time in and around Congaree, experiencing all its wonders and curiosities, and forming their own unique relationship to it.

-Many of the works of art and writing incorporate the important history of the region as a place of rest and refuge for Native and African Americans, as well as pieces that feature the unique biodiversity of the Congaree Biosphere Reserve, named by UNESCO as a World Heritage Site, and Congaree National Park, which contains the largest intact expanse of old growth bottomland hardwood forest remaining in the southeastern United States.
-The anthology will express the ways in which the landscape mirrors the resilience of the people who inhabited this area from the pre-historic to the present.
+Many of the works of art and writing incorporate the important history of the region as a place of rest and refuge for Native and African Americans, as well as pieces that feature the unique biodiversity of the UNESCO-designated Congaree Biosphere Reserve, and Congaree National Park itself, which contains the largest intact expanse of old growth bottomland hardwood forest remaining in the southeastern United States.
+The anthology expresses the ways in which the landscape mirrors the resilience of the beings, human and more than human, who have inhabited this area from pre-historic times to the present.

 Cassie Premo Steele's newest book is the environmental novel, Beaver Girl, which takes place in Congaree National Park and was chosen as the 2024 One Book, One Community selection for the City of Columbia, South Carolina.
 An environmental poet, novelist, and essayist, she is author of 18 books, including 3 novels and 7 books of poetry.
+For the past 6 years, she has led seasonal Forest Wellness Journaling Workshops at Congaree National Park.
 “Still Here” is her monthly column for The Post and Courier's Free Times, highlighting the wild and rural places across the state of South Carolina, where she lives with her wife.
 Her websites are earthjoywriting.com and cassiepremosteele.com

 Maggie Olszewski is a Smith College graduate.
 At Smith, she majored in English and Film & Media Studies.
 Previously, she attended the South Carolina Governor's School for the Arts and Humanities, where she participated in the school’s intensive creative writing program.
 She was selected as one of 2018's Top 15 Foyle Young Poets of the Year by the Poetry Society of London.
 Her chapbook, Laika, was published by Black Sunflowers Poetry Press in 2021.